Science of baby sleep

 - Finally, a smooth and slow return of the hands toward the center of the body.
 It’s also sometimes accompanied by curling of the fingers.

-Difference between Startle reflex and Moro reflex
+Startle reflex vs Moro reflex

 The startle reflex is similar to the Moro reflex, with a few differences.
 The hands don’t open or extend fully in the startle reflex.
 A sudden noise or movement may also evoke the reflex.

-How long does the Moro reflex exist?
+When does the Moro reflex end?

 You can notice the Moro reflex as early as 25 weeks after conception.
 It’s usually present by 30 weeks after conception.